lingo-iitgn/commentator/README.md

 ## 👩‍💻 Interfaces

-It provides both annotator interface for efficient annotatation and admin interface for result export and analysis.
+It provides both annotator interface for efficient and faster annotatation and admin interface for result export and analysis.

 ### 👤 Annotator